bacula-web/bacula-web/README.md

 ### Installation

-Bacula-Web can be installed using tarball or Composer, check [Installation page](http://docs.bacula-web.org/en/latest/02_install/index.html) for more details
+Bacula-Web can be installed using the provided compressed archive or using Composer, check [Installation page](http://docs.bacula-web.org/en/latest/02_install/index.html) for more details

+You'll find latest stable release [here](https://www.bacula-web.org/download-latest-version/)

 ### Support